prathimacode-hub/ML-ProjectKart/Insurance Claim Prediction/Model/README.md

 **GOAL**

-The goal of this project is to classify salary range from features as company, job, degree  etc.
+The goal of this project is to classify insurance claim as 0 or 1 (if the policy holder will claim insurance or not) from features as age, number of children, BMI, residential region  etc.

 **DATASET**